talonhub/community/core/snippets/README.md

 | wrapperPhrase      | No       | Yes             | `$0.wrapperPhrase: try \| trying`   |
 | wrapperScope       | No       | No              | `$0.wrapperScope: statement`        |

-- `insertionFormatter`: Formatter to apply to phrase when inserting snippet. eg `"snip funk get value"`.
+- `insertionFormatter`: Formatter to apply to the phrase when inserting the snippet. eg `"snip funk get value"`.
 If omitted no trailing phrase is available for the snippet.
 - `wrapperPhrase`: Used by [Cursorless](https://www.cursorless.org) as the spoken form for wrapping with the snippet. eg `"if wrap air"`.
 - `wrapperScope`: Used by [Cursorless](https://www.cursorless.org) to infer scope when wrapping with the snippet. eg `"if wrap air"` gets inferred as `"if wrap state air"`.